GrokSurf's San Diego

 Quantification Settlement Agreement: update on the federal lawsuit

-Posted by George J. Janczyn on May 25, 2010
+Posted by George J Janczyn on May 25, 2010

 Imperial County’s complaint against the U.S. government challenging the Quantification Settlement Agreement (QSA) was heard on May 14 at an Early Neutral Evaluation Conference at the U.S. Courthouse in El Centro.